dylan-burke-03/Manifold-Learning-Dimensionality-Reduction/README.md

 # **Unraveling High-Dimensional Data with Manifold Learning**

 This notebook presents a study of **nonlinear dimensionality reduction** and **manifold learning** techniques across both **synthetic datasets** that explicitly satisfy the manifold hypothesis and **real-world datasets** that may only approximately exhibit low-dimensional local structure.
-We compare classical and modern manifold learning algorithms with respect to:
+We compare manifold learning algorithms with respect to:

 - **Geometric fidelity** (local neighborhood preservation).
 - **Clustering and separability quality** in low-dimensional embeddings.